St. Joe Company: Beginning

 By the 1950s, the company was drawing 35 million gallons of water a day from the Floridan Aquifer, seriously depleting the water table.
 St Joe Paper also clear-cut millions of acres of old growth forest, engaging in silviculture to replant the areas with slash pine.
 The practice decimated the native longleaf pine stands, reducing the species to "2 percent of its former range."
 Because of this, the United States Department of the Interior designated parts of the region a Critically Endangered Ecosystem.

 The paper mill was most profitable in the 1960s, with products being directly marketed to company-owned box plants.
 However, an extended period of down time (9-months) due to market conditions in 1996 signaled the beginning of the end for the mill.
 After nearly sixty years, St. Joe decided to get out of the paper business.
-The mill was sold in 1996 to Florida Coast Paper for $390 million, and was able to operate and produce paper until the decline of the container board market.
-The mill closed August 16, 1998, and did not reopen.
+The mill was sold in 1996 to Florida Coast Paper for $390 million, and that company was able to operate and produce paper until the decline of the container board market.
+Florida Coast Paper closed the mill on August 16, 1998, and did not reopen.
 The mill was gone by 2003.

 After the dismantling of the paper mill, the St. Joe Company was back in town in 2008 to unveil a $344 million plan for the former mill site that was similar to Alfred du Pont's idealized Southern town – an integrated city with upscale residential districts, entertainment venues, a thriving port, and a diverse economy.
-The company made a deal with the State of Florida to re-route US 98 inland to permit development of beachfront property.
+The State of Florida re-routed US 98 inland to permit development of beachfront property that would become the Windmark Beach community.

 Talisman Sugar Corporation

 St. Joe acquired the Talisman Sugar Company in 1972, which included almost 50000 acre in Palm Beach and Hendry counties in the Everglades.
 St. Joe received negative publicity for their south Florida sugar cane business from labor unions and environmental groups, including by Cesar Chavez of the United Farm Workers.

 Additionally, pressures over environmental damage led the company to strike a deal with the federal government and state of Florida to sell its sugar business as part of an Everglades restoration project; Florida paid $133.5 million in 1999 to St. Joe Co. for the 50960 acre Talisman Sugar Plantation.
-As part of the deal, the company continued using the land for an additional five years, during which, it contracted the land to Florida Crystals and other sugar growers.
+As part of the deal, the company continued using the land for an additional five years, during which it contracted the land to Florida Crystals and other sugar growers.
 In order to utilize some portions of the Talisman property which were not contiguous, land swaps with other sugar growers were necessary.

 Some of St. Joe's most profitable deals came from selling conservation land to the state.
 A total of some 90,000 acres (360 km2) were purchased by the state for $182 million.
-That works out to an average of over $2,000 per acre for land that, according to the company website, was often purchased for "mere dollars an acre".
+That works out to an average of over $2,000 per acre.